180 South Soangetaha Road, Suite 108 Galesburg IL 61401

 Carlson graduated from Western Illinois University-Quad Cities with a bachelor's degree in communication and University of Illinois-Urbana-Champaign with a master's degree in agriculture education with an emphasis on leadership.
 She is a native of Knox County, where she was a 11-year 4-H member.

-As a certified Youth Mental Health First Aid trainer, Carlson teaches those who regularly interact with youth how to help adolescents age 12 to 18 experiencing mental health or addictions challenge or those who are in crisis.
+As a certified Youth Mental Health First Aid trainer, Carlson teaches those who regularly interact with youth how to help adolescents age 12 to 18 experiencing mental health or addiction challenges and those who are in crisis.
 Carlson is additionally certified in Diversity, Equity, and Inclusion in the workplace and is a certified trainer on the 4-H Thriving Model of Positive Youth Development.

 She is a member of the Extension Disaster Education Network, National Association of Extension 4-H Youth Development Professionals, and the Illinois Extension Professionals for Youth Education where she serves as the President.